root-gg/plik/README.md

      },...
    }
    ```

+Remove file :

-   - **DELETE** /upload/:uploadid:/file/:fileid:
+   - **DELETE** /$mode/:uploadid:/:fileid:/:filename:
-     - Delete file from the upload.
-Upload must have "removable" option enabled.
+     - Delete file.
+Upload **MUST** have "removable" option enabled.

-Get files :
+Get file :

-  - **HEAD** /file/:uploadid/:fileid:/:filename:
+  - **HEAD** /$mode/:uploadid:/:fileid:/:filename:
     - Returns only HTTP headers.
 Usefull to know Content-Type and Content-Type without downloading the file.
 Especially if upload has OneShot option enabled.

-  - **GET**  /file/:uploadid/:fileid:/:filename:
+  - **GET**  /$mode/:uploadid:/:fileid:/:filename:
-    - Download specified file from upload.
-Filename **MUST** be right.
-In a browser, it will try to display file (if it's a jpeg for example).
-You can force download with dl=1 in url.
+    - Download file.
+Filename **MUST** match.
+A browser, might try to display the file if it's a jpeg for example.
+You may try to force download with ?dl=1 in url.

-  - **GET**  /file/:uploadid/:fileid:/:filename:/yubikey/:yubikeyOtp:
+  - **GET**  /$mode/:uploadid:/:fileid:/:filename:/yubikey/:yubikeyOtp:
     - Same as previous call, except that you can specify a Yubikey OTP in the URL if the upload is Yubikey restricted.

+$mode can be "file" or "stream" depending if stream mode is enabled.
+See FAQ for more details.

 Examples :
 ```sh